 Get copies of your medical records and the records of your newborn.
 Talk with a professional who can help you understand the events that occurred during your birth.
 The only way to determine if the traumatic birth and resulting injury was avoidable is to have prenatal, delivery, and newborn medical care attentively reviewed by qualified professionals who understand the complex physiology of mother and fetus during gestation, stresses the baby undergoes during the birth, mechanisms to cope with the stresses, adjusting the newborn to life outside of the womb, and requirements and responses to stresses and factors in the environment.

 The Buchanan Firm has a combined legal-medical team with decades of experience handling birth trauma cases.
-We have experienced medical professionals on staff to talk with you right away about what happened.
+We have experienced Michigan birth injury attorneys on staff to talk with you right away about what happened.
 We quickly and efficiently assess the medical facts to determine if the trauma was avoidable.
 And, if we find malpractice caused injury, we will take the wrongdoer to court to secure fair and just compensation for the injury.